MCP Server

 Skip to main content

-In tasks such as multi-turn reasoning, multi-hop question answering, or iterative retrieval, a single execution often fails to produce an ideal final answer.
+In tasks such as multi-turn reasoning, multi-hop Q&A, or multi-turn retrieval, a single execution process often fails to obtain an ideal final answer.
+In this case, a Loop Structure can be used to repeatedly execute specific modules, thereby achieving iterative information refinement and continuous result optimization.

 Usage Example